SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 ![proto2_placing](proto2_placing.jpg)

 This is how the components are being placed.
 Make sure everything fits nicely before soldering.
-Some parts might still need some sanding and smoothing, especially on the mounting rails.´´
+Some parts might still need some sanding and smoothing, especially on the mounting rails.

 ### 2. Solder daughter board